 Who We Are

-Hi everyone My name is Ryan Edmondson, A.K.A.
-IraqNoPhobia.
-I am OSCP, OSWP, MCSA certified, and currently, hold too many CompTIA certifications.
+Hi everyone.
+My name is Heath Maverick Adams, A.K.A. m4v3r1ck.
+I am OSCP, OSWP, CEH (shh), CCNA, and too many CompTIA’s certified.

 I proudly served in the United States Army as a 68E (Dental Specialist) and later a 70B (Health Administration Officer).